abuiles/ember-101/hands-on.md

 ~~~~~~~~

 For people familiar with Ruby on Rails, **{{outlet}}** is very similar
-to the word **yield** in templates, basically it allow us to put content
+to the word **yield** in templates.
+Basically it allows us to put content
-into it, if we check the application templates
+into it.
+If we check the application templates
-(**app/templates/application.hbs**) we'll found the following:
+(**app/templates/application.hbs**), we'll find the following:

 {title="", lang="handlebars"}
 ~~~~~~~~